icons8/aitools-docs/docs/remover.md

 Background Remover supports batch uploads through multiple selection.
 On Windows, you can do that in several ways:
-* Select files using the selection box while holding down thr left mouse button.
+* Select files using the selection box while holding down the left mouse button.
 * Hold down <img align="center" height="50" src="/public/ctrlbut.png"> and click on each item you want to upload.
 * Click on the first file, hold down <img align="center" height="60" src="/public/shiftbut.png"> and click on the last one.